 It’s not uncommon to see wood and wrought iron accents on Mediterranean homes.
 Heavy, wooden doors may feature wrought iron door knobs, knockers, or decorative accents.
 Windows will use iron window grills.
 These iron accents can also be used on terraces, porticoes, or other Mediterranean-influenced home features.

-Another feature of Mediterranean homes are colored tiles and motifs.
+Another feature of Mediterranean homes is colored tiles and motifs.
 These are used both indoors and outdoors on floors or walls.
 They are bold and colorful, often illustrated with floral or geometric designs.
-The purpose for heavy use of tiling in the home is to keep feet cool in hotter climates where this style of home flourishes.
+The purpose of heavy use of tiling in the home is to keep feet cool in hotter climates where this style of home flourishes.
 Be sure to use the proper cleaning materials for different types of stone or tiled floors as some chemicals can break down the material.

 Due to the use of tile or terracotta shingles, these homes are best suited for warm, dry climates.
 This is because wet, cold weather conditions can coat the tile in moisture and cause complications.
 Another consideration is coating kitchen walls with lime.
 This is done to let the walls breathe and prevent the growth of mold or mildew.
 This will need to be redone every year with a new coat.